Public University of Navarre

 Methodology

 In the schedule prepared by the faculty, six hours per group are reserved weekly for the teaching of the course.
-Several of these hours (typically three or four hours weekly) are employed in the designated classroom, until completion of the planned theoretical classes (approximately 45 hours).
+Several of these hours (typically four hours weekly) are employed in the designated classroom, until completion of the planned theoretical classes (approximately 45 hours).
 During these sessions theoretical and participative lectures are included.
 Exercises solving sessions are alternated with the theoretical sessions to clarify the concepts studied.
 Exercises will be posed to the students to be solved autonomously, being its resolution a fundamental part for the correct assimilation of the theory.

 The 15 hours of practical sessions will be devoted to experimental or simulation laboratory sessions in small groups where teamwork will be encouraged.
-These sessions are distributed along the semester and are included within the hours reserved by the faculty for the course.
+These sessions are distributed along the semester and are preferably included within the hours reserved by the faculty for the course.

 Methodology - Activity Presential Hours Non-presential hours